Alexey-N-Chernyshov/Innopolis_University_IR/README.md

 * Biword retrieval - see class BiwordRetrieaval and tests
 * Free text retrieval - see class FreeTextRetrival and FreeTextRetrivalApp.

+## Datasets
+You can find some datasets to play with in general/data.

 ## Preprocessing

 ### Token filtering